Author Websites for Book Marketing Need These Six Essentials

 1. Where to Buy Your Book: Selling copies is a top goal nearly always.
 Therefore, how author websites help book sales is a significant consideration.
 Each page of the site needs to include a link to buy the book.
 If copies are available for purchase direct from the site, then great!
 However, many readers prefer to purchase from familiar online booksellers, so they must be linked to Amazon, Barnes & Noble, etc. Links should point directly to the book’s page, not the bookseller’s home page.

 2. Media/Press Page: Author sites need to offer book cover images that can appear in media coverage.
 They should include a high-resolution version for print (300 dpi) and low resolution for the Internet (about 72 dpi).
 Media placements should be listed once a publicity campaign is underway, and links to them should be included on the site.
 Not only do they build a book’s credentials, but they also show the media others are finding it newsworthy.
 Video and audio links to television and radio interviews should be added to the press page as well.

 3. Author Bio and Background: A book comprises half of a publicity campaign; the other half is the author.
 Since the media can’t interview a book, they need to become interested in the author.
 As a result, detailed bios for author websites are crucial.
 They can also bring out additional topics unrelated to a book about which an author may be qualified to speak; therefore, adding new publicity opportunities.

-4. Post Reviews and Testimonials: Show visitors what everyone is talking about!
-If you are soliciting reviews from credentialed sources and consumers alike, create a ‘Reviews’ page on the site to give visitors insight into your work through reader feedback.
+4. Reviews and Testimonials: Author websites are more useful when showing visitors what everyone is talking about.
+When authors solicit reviews from credentialed sources and consumers alike, having a Reviews page on the site gives visitors added insight into a book and author.

 by Corinne Liccketto